36 Leverage Trading Tips to Protect Your Capital

 This part of the guide is for traders who already have leverage experience and want to improve their results by tightening habits and upgrading how they use margin.
 These are more advanced leverage trading tips so take your time and read each tip carefully before moving on.

 Knowing your required margin is crucial for you to take the next step in using leverage while trading and if you are serious about your results you definitely need to know the relationship between leverage and your required margin.
 The more leverage you add to the mix the less margin you need and in a way the less risk you have if you are using isolated margin for each position.
-To know exactly how much margin capital you need for each position, use our leverage trading calculator.
+To know exactly how much margin capital you need for each position, use the leverage trading calculator.

 The difference between crossed margin and isolated margin is crystal clear.
 Crossed margin means that your open position can use margin from all your accounts on the trading platform should it be needed.
 This means that one position has access to all your margin capital.
 Should this position go against you it could end up in tragedy.
 On the flip side, if your position turns out to be a huge winner and you see that there is more room to run you can access more leverage and more capital since your full account balance is available to use for any position.